Henry Lee III: Later life and death

 He asked President James Madison for a commission at the onset of the War of 1812 but without success.
 In 1812 he published his Memoirs of the War in the Southern Department of the United States, where he summarized his military experiences during the Revolutionary War.
 During the civil unrest in Baltimore, Maryland in 1812, Lee received grave injuries while helping to resist an attack on his friend, Alexander Contee Hanson, editor of the Baltimore newspaper, The Federal Republican on July 27, 1812.
 Hanson was attacked by a Democratic-Republican mob because his paper opposed the War of 1812.
 Lee, Hanson, and two dozen other Federalists had taken refuge in the paper's offices.
-The group surrendered to Baltimore city officials the next day and was jailed.
+The group surrendered to Baltimore city officials the next day and were placed in the city jail for their own protection.
 Laborer George Woolslager led a mob that forced its way into the jail and removed the Federalists, beating and torturing them over the next three hours.
-All were severely injured, and one Federalist, James Lingan, died.
+All were severely injured; Lee's cheek was sliced open by a pocketknife, alongside attempts to gouge his eyes out, and one Federalist, James Lingan, died.

 Lee suffered extensive internal injuries and head and face wounds, and even his speech was affected.
 His observed symptoms were consistent with what is now called post-traumatic stress disorder.
 After an unsuccessful recovery at home, he sailed to the West Indies to recuperate from his injuries.
 On his way back to Virginia, he died on March 25, 1818, at Dungeness, on Cumberland Island, Georgia, cared for by Nathanael Greene's daughter Louisa.
 "Light-Horse Harry" was buried with full military honors, provided by an American fleet stationed near St. Marys, Georgia, in a small cemetery at Dungeness.
 In 1913, his remains were moved to the Lee family crypt at University Chapel, on the campus of Washington & Lee University in Lexington, Virginia.